Definition:

 Reference: Goulet, H., and J. T. Huber.
 1993.
 Hymenoptera of the World: An Identification Guide to Families.
 Research Branch, Agriculture Canada Publication 1894/E., Ottawa, ON 668 pp.

-alternative definition added almost 12 years ago by Kelly Dew
+alternative definition added over 12 years ago by Kelly Dew

 The preoral, unpaired, dorsomedian lobe of the mouthparts that often is concealed under or partly to entirely exposed below the clypeus; suspended from the clypeus with muscles arising to the cranium.